tigoe/SensorExamples/EnvironmentalSensors/PMS5003_AQI_sensor/readme.md

  // boil 26 bytes down into 13 data values:
   for (int r = 0; r < 13; r++) {
     // calculate the actual reading values:
-    // the variables below are to explain the relationship between
+    // the variables below are to explain
-    // the two arrays:
-    const int offset = 3;
+    // the relationship between the two arrays: int offset = 3;
     int bufferIndex = (r * 2) + offset;
     readings[r] = (buffer[bufferIndex] << 8) + buffer[bufferIndex + 1];
   }